Skip to content

 • Enter the value to match and its type (str, int, float, bool)

-4. Configure the rollout percentages (by label) when this rule matches
+4. Configure the routing percentages (by label) when this rule matches

 For example, to give enterprise customers the production experience: